joncrater/indexer/README.md

  -o,--outputdir <arg>        Output directory (must exist) where index will be written.
  -p,--pretty                 Pretty print generated json index.
  -r,--recurse                Recursively process provided directory.
  -s,--stopwordsfile <arg>    Path to file containing stop words, one per line.
-Any word in this file will be ignored for indexing.
+Any word in this file
+                             will be ignored for indexing.
  -w,--workers <arg>          Number of worker threads that will consume files from the work queue.
+ -x,--indextype <arg>        Index type.
+Either lucene or lunr.
  ```

 ## Logging